EunoiaC/Checkbox-Questions/README.md

 The `option_text_size` attribute allows you to set the option text size.

 ## Methods

+### `addOnAnswerChangedListener(OnAnswerChangedListener onAnswerChangedListener)`
+A listener which allows you to run code whenever the answer changes.

 ### `setCheckedOption(String option)`
 Allows you to choose which option is checked using the option text.